 Dynamic codes work a bit differently.
 Instead of storing data, they redirect the scanner somewhere else.
 For example, your code may include a link to a webpage, event page, coupon, or PDF.
 One of the best things about dynamic codes is that you can change where they point without having to re-generate a new code.
 This makes them perfect for a variety of marketing campaigns.

-Are QR codes still relevant in 2022?
+Are QR codes still relevant?

 While there had once been a buzz that QR codes were outdated or just not useful, the events of the past few years have shown that they’re actually a powerful tool.
 In the U.S., they’re now commonly used for making contactless payments and presenting menus.